graphql-compose/graphql-compose.github.io/docs/api-misc.md

 ---
-id: api-reference
+id: api-misc
-title: API Reference
+title: API misc
 ---

 Graphql-compose consists from several classes and utilities.
 Its combination allows to create plugins or helper methods that generate or modify the graphql types.